VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Related work

 \section{Related work}

-3D scene synthesis can be solved either by using traditional 3D reconstruction techniques \cite{schoenberger2016sfm} or by adopting methods based on neural rendering \cite{Tewari2022}.
-Neural radiance fields (NeRF) is a recent neural rendering method that can learn a volumetric representation of an unknown 3D scene approximating its radiance and density fields from a set of known (ground-truth) views by using a multilayer perceptron (MLP).
-This formulation enables differentiable rendering of unseen views \cite{mildenhall2020nerf}.
-Because NeRF is designed to optimise its parameters on one scene based on a set of known views, overfitting is likely to occur when the views are few.
-In general, overfitting can be mitigated via data augmentation, and, to the best of our knowledge, the only method that addresses data augmentation for NeRF is AugNeRF \cite{chen2022augnerf}.
-AugNeRF aims at improving NeRF generalisation by using adversarial data augmentation to enforce each ray and its augmented version to produce the same result.
-AugNeRF perturbs NeRF at the input coordinates, the intermediate features and the pre-rendering output.
-We experimentally observed that AugNeRF underperforms NeRF when the known input views are few (e.g.~four, eight).
-Unlike AugNeRF, we do not perturb the known input views, but we instead synthesise new views (novel 3D projective transformations) between pairs of known views.
+NVS scene synthesis can be solved either by using traditional 3D reconstruction techniques \cite{schoenberger2016sfm} or by adopting methods based on neural rendering \cite{Tewari2022}.
+Neural Radiance Fields (NeRF) is a recent neural rendering method that can learn a volumetric representation of an unknown 3D scene approximating its radiance and density fields from a set of known (ground truth) views by using a multilayer perceptron (MLP) \cite{mildenhall2020nerf}.
+NeRF optimises its parameters on one scene based on a set of known views, thus overfitting can occur when these views are few.